Ahn Eak-tai: Move to South Korea

 On 15 August 1948, Ahn's arrangement of "Aegukga" was sung during the ceremony commemorating the establishment of the South Korean government.
-After the Korean War, President Syngman Rhee invited Ahn to be part of his 80th birthday celebration, and, on 19 February 1955, Ahn returned to his motherland after 25 years away from home.
+After the Korean War, President Syngman Rhee invited Ahn to be part of his 80th birthday celebration, and, on 19 February 1955, Ahn returned to his homeland after 25 years away from home.
 The military band played "Aegukga" upon Ahn's arrival.
 Soon after, Ahn was awarded the Cultural Medal of Merit.

 On invitation from the Tokyo Geijutsu Daigaku, Ahn arrived at the Haneda Airport in January 1960, and conducted a concert at the Yaon Hibiya Auditorium on the night of 4 February.
 After his success in Tokyo, Ahn flew to Osaka where he held another concert.
 After the concert, Ahn urged the Korean population in the area, who had been divided politically between the North and South, to further unity and cooperate.
 Later in 1964, Ahn conducted a concert during the 1964 Summer Olympics, as requested by NHK.

 After a successful concert in Spain, Ahn organised three successive Seoul International Music Festivals, but could not continue the event any further because it disrupted Ahn's work for the Seoul Philharmonic.
 On 16 September 1965, Ahn was stricken by a sudden illness and died while staying on the island of Mallorca, where he lived the last 20 years of his life.
-On 8 July 1977, Ahn's ashes were transferred from Majorca to the Korean National Cemetery.
+On 8 July 1977, Ahn's ashes were transferred from Mallorca to the Korean National Cemetery.

 In 2008, Ahn was included in the list of pro-Japanese collaborators by the Institute for Research in Collaborationist Activities and the Committee for Publication of a Directory of the Biographies of Pro-Japanese Collaborators because he was a conductor at a concert which commemorated the 10th anniversary of Manchukuo.